 Cut translucent vellum to fit behind each window and the door.
 Fastened with E-Z Runner® Micro Refillable Dispenser.
 Its narrow adhesive strip fit well along the tiny windows.

-Putting the Church Together
+Assembling the Church

 To assemble the little white church, remove the backing from Extreme Double-Sided Tape on the tabs and press the ends together.
 Next, work on the roof tabs by pressing them in place to the church walls.
 Then the step and corner posts are fastened.
 Assemble the steeple without its roof and fastened to the church.
 Thread a small bell with string and hang in the steeple roof before it was placed on the steeple.